Beaumont T-Bone Car Accident Attorneys

 How Do T-Bone Accidents Happen?

 T-bone accidents can occur anywhere, but in many cases, a T-bone accident is caused when one vehicle does not yield the right-of-way to another vehicle.
-This failure to yield can be the result of a speeding vehicle who cannot react in time, a distracted driver, or the simple failure of a driver to follow the basic rules of the road.
+This failure to yield can be the result of a speeding vehicle that cannot react in time, a distracted driver, or the simple failure of a driver to follow the basic rules of the road.

 T-bone accidents are especially common at intersections, such as four-way intersections.
 T-bone accidents often occur during dangerous left turn maneuvers; for example, a car may try to turn left quickly before other cars reach the intersection, or they may turn, thinking other cars will stop at a yellow light.
 A driver running a red light can also cause this type of accident.
 Running a red light often puts the vehicle in a dangerous position to either strike another vehicle or to be struck.
 Other areas where this accident is common is where roads meet, such as on an exit that connects to a highway or freeway.